How To Start A Blog: Pick a WordPress Theme

 Which theme do I recommend?
 Well, they have a few standouts, especially if you want to have a shop feature as a part of your blog.
 My pick would probably be Millennio for a blog/shop choice and the stunning Reinform for a non-shop theme.
 Reinform is so lovely and was my second choice when I decided to leave the world of bloated WordPress themes behind and return to a more robust old school blog layout.

 As for pricing, Themes Kingdom is pretty affordable.
 You get access to their entire theme library for a very reasonable price.
-They have a comprehensive showcase of themes, so head over and see what others have done with these well designed WordPress themes.
 It’s good to note that Themes Kingdom, like all the theme makers mentioned in this report also offer a selection of themes in the WordPress.com directory, perfect for those who are not ready to self-host just yet.

 What they say about themselves: “We are Ellen and Manuel, web designers, WordPress theme developers and bloggers here at Elmastudio.
 We love our work and the platform we were able to build over the last years.
 It’s our biggest motivation and reward to receive positive feedback from our theme users and blog readers.
 It makes us happy to see our themes on your websites and we love to create helpful blog posts and content for you.